HeroProtagonist/Locator/readme.md

 #### Deploying with Docker

-To build a Docker image run from within the root directory:
+To build a Docker image, run from within the root directory:

 ```
 $ docker build -t {{imageName}} .